-If you see water pooling on the floor in front of the fridge, that’s a clear sign you have a leak.
-It’s wise to also hire a plumber to double check the hose connections and make any necessary replacements before a leak develops.
+If you see water pooling on the floor in front of the fridge, that’s a clear sign you leak.
+It’s wise to also hire a plumber to double-check the hose connections and make any necessary replacements before a leak develops.

 To check for a leak under the dishwasher, remove the front panel below the door and shine a flashlight inside.
 If you see any water dripping, call a professional to assess the extent of the damage.